rosflight/rosflight_docs/docs/user-guide/rosplane-setup.md

 The ROSflight firmware will automatically check if the `rosflight_memory` directory is present when launched and will use those parameters if available.

 !!! note
-    The ROSflight firmware will only look for the `rosflight_memory` directory in the directory where the launch command is run.
+    The ROSflight firmware will only look for the `rosflight_memory` directory in the directory where the simulation launch command is run.
     You must launch `rosflight_sim` in the same directory to use the saved parameters; otherwise, reload and re-write the parameters.

 ### Flying in Sim